 If you’ve been trying to increase your speed, but can’t seem to get in the right rhythm, your form may be to blame.
 Let’s be honest – most of us CAN walk (or jog) a bit faster if we really need to.
 But we may find it hard to maintain that speed for a whole walk or may feel consistently sore after.
 That’s where form comes in!

 Often, when walkers concentrate on speeding up, proper posture and form are forgotten.
 The way you hold your body, swing your arms, and plant your feet while walking all can have an effect on your speed.
-Using the correct form for faster walking will help you increase your step count naturally.
+Using the correct posture and form for faster walking will help you increase your step count naturally.
 But speeding up your walk does require certain additional adjustments.

 Try to maintain proper walking form throughout your entire walk.
 Poor form can lead to strain and injuries.
 As you’re building up your endurance, it’s ok to walk fewer steps with perfect form and build up your stamina and ability to walk correctly longer.